hackerschoice/hackerschoice.github.io/segfault/faq/index.md

 1. **Can I scan**<a id=scan></a>
    It is discouraged.
 The scan will slow to 2ports/second after the first 8,000 ports.
 Use your [own EXIT node](../wireguard) for mass scanning.

+1. **Can I do stupid things**<a id=stupid></a>
+   No. You can not crypto mine or use segfault to do stupid things.
+This is not a warez trading platform either.

 1. **I get an SSH error**
    Likely you got `Bad configuration option: setenv` when trying to log in to your existing server.
 You need to update your OpenSSH client to a newer version (`ssh -V`).
 Alternatively you can try `SECRET=XXX ssh -o "SendEnv SECRET" root@segfault.net` (where XXX is your _SECRET_).